ST. PETE BEACH

 If you're looking for a hotel slightly less stately, St. Pete Beach has the highest number of hotel/motel rooms of any community along the Suncoast - more even than Clearwater Beach!!
 Check out our site for a list of motels and hotels in the area.

 Tired of the beach?
-Take a stroll down historic Corey Avenue where you will find a number of charming shops such as an old-fashioned 5 and dime store, Kris Kringle's Christmas Shoppe, and the local favorite "Beach Theatre", which shows independent films and other movies not from Hollywood.
+Take a stroll down historic Corey Avenue where you will find a number of charming shops in the very heart of the city.

 For more information about St. Pete Beach, visit the City of St. Pete Beach website for city news, library hours, information on basketball, softball, volleyball and other leisure activities, activities for children 5-12 and activities for seniors.
 It is a useful site for residents and visitors alike.